Data Analytics Adoption:

 Another way of increasing user adoption is through automated BI testing.
 Adoption is low because people don’t trust the Analytics but automated testing is one way that will increase the adoption rate.
 Here at Wiiisdom, we provide automated testing solutions that overcome the problems linked to manual testing and allow people to save time spent on test data preparation by an estimated 80%.

 In today’s world, enterprise software must align with consumer software.
 The border between both worlds is blurry, and decision-makers expect the same level of user experience.
 To avoid the risk of poor adoption, companies must ensure a good performance of their business intelligence platform usability by putting in place performance and functional testing.
 Performance testing will make sure the BI platform’s response time and availability are the best they should be, and functional testing will make sure that all the functionalities within a dashboard work correctly.

 If business leaders don’t put in place methodologies and processes to ensure trusted data Analytics with the goal of increasing user adoption, this can have disastrous consequences for their company.
 They will have missed out on customers, revenue, and new product development as a result of making their decisions based on untrustworthy or unreliable Analytics.
 Ensuring trusted data Analytics is a necessity for maximizing the growth, profit, and potential of their business.

 Should you be interested in increasing the adoption of your Analytics solutions, you can find out more by getting in touch.

 AILSA CARTLEDGE / ABOUT AUTHOR

-Ailsa is the Marketing and Communications Specialist at Wiiisdom.
+Ailsa is the Content and Communications Manager at Wiiisdom.
 Ailsa regularly creates content for the SAP BusinessObjects and Tableau community, and strengthens Wiiisdom’s external communication.